eadmund/cypherback/README.md

 Each chunk is stored under the name HMAC-SHA-384(chunk storage key, chunk plaintext).

-The chunk encryption key is generated under the NIST SP 800-108 KDF in Counter Mode protocol: HMAC-SHA-384(chunk master key, [0x00, "chunk encryption", 0x00, chunk storage name, 0x180]).
+The chunk encryption key and IV are generated under the NIST SP 800-108 KDF in Counter Mode protocol: HMAC-SHA-384(chunk master key, [0x00, "chunk encryption", 0x00, chunk storage name, 0x180]); the first 256 bits are the key and the following 128 bits are the IV.

 Use of Galois/Counter Mode
 ==========================